seominjoon/kaist-ai605/docs/index.md

 - 69% or lower: C- or lower (fail)

 ### Late Submission Policy
+- We will give you 7 no-penalty late days that can be used across all assignments (but not the final project).
-There will be -10% penalty for every late day (24 hours).
+- After you used all late penalty days, there will be -10% penalty for every late day (24 hours).
 That is, if the assignment or the project is due at 11pm and you submit at 11:30pm on the next day, 20% will be deducted.
 Note that I will be giving bonus questions for coding assignments, so you can still achieve 100% (or higher) with a late assignment.
 An assignment that is more than 7 days late will not be accepted and you will receive 0% for that assignment.

 ## Course Description